-This was an image we'd been waiting for.
-The very first Velvet train, France's new high-speed rail company, has rolled out of the factory in La Rochelle.
-A milestone that's as symbolic as it is concrete, in a project targeting a 2028 launch.
+It's a picture we've been waiting for.
+The very first train for Velvet, the new French high-speed train company, has left the factory in La Rochelle.
+A step as symbolic as it is concrete, in a project that aims to enter service in 2028.

-Behind this deep fir tree green train with its lilac ribbon, more than just a new rail operator is taking shape.
-It's a promise: 10 million additional seats per year on lines that are already at capacity.
-But is this truly a revolution?
-Or simply another incremental step in a system already under strain?
+Behind this fir-green train with its lilac ribbon, a new rail player is taking shape.
+It's a promise: that of 10 million additional places per year on already saturated lines.
+But is it really a revolution?

-Since the pandemic, rail travel in France has surged.
-Today, around 15% of would-be passengers can't find a seat on the busiest routes — a figure that could climb to 25% by 2030, according to projections put forward by Velvet at its launch in June 2024.
+Since the health crisis, train ridership has risen sharply.
+According to Velvet, there are now almost 15% of potential travellers unable to find a seat on the most popular routes.
+A proportion that could reach 25% by 2030, according to the projections put forward by Velvet at the time of its launch in June 2024.

-In this context, Velvet positions itself as a direct response to this market saturation, targeting routes in particularly high demand such as Paris–Bordeaux, Paris–Nantes, Paris–Rennes, and Paris–Angers.
-These are routes where demand is already very high, especially during peak periods such as weekend getaways and school vacations.
+In this context, Velvet is positioned as a direct response to this saturation We're targeting particularly popular routes such as Paris-Bordeaux, Paris-Nantes, Paris-Rennes and Paris-Angers.
+These are routes where demand is already very high, especially during peak periods such as weekend departures and school vacations.

-The launch will take place in phases.
-Velvet plans to start with four trains on the Paris–Bordeaux route beginning in mid-2028, before expanding its service to other lines.
-This rollout will be limited by the pace of train deliveries, estimated at about one train per month.
+The launch will be gradual.
+Velvet plans to start with four trainsets on the Paris-Bordeaux route from mid-2028before expanding to other lines.
+This ramp-up is constrained by the pace of train deliveries, estimated at around one train set per month.

-In an industry where timelines are often long and uncertain—particularly during testing and certification phases, when projects can fall behind schedule—this rapid ramp-up is already a significant sign.
+Nevertheless, in a sector where lead times are often long and uncertain (particularly during the testing and certification phases, when projects can fall behind schedule), this rapid ramp-up is already a significant signal.

-To understand Velvet's ambitions, future routes and market positioning in full detail, check out our complete guide to the Velvet rail company:
+To understand in detail Velvet's ambitions, its future lines and its positioning, you can read our complete deciphering of the Velvet company:

 Article